 GAC is working with Gabriola Elementary School and the Intergenerational Land-Based Learning For Reconciliation project, supported by Simon Fraser University.

-We are inviting applications from artists to conduct a series of three workshops with students from Gabriola Elementary School.
+We are inviting applications from professional and working artists to conduct a series of three workshops with students from Gabriola Elementary School.
 We are looking for projects in a range of artistic disciplines that relate to the theme of Land-Based Learning.
 We welcome the work of both Indigenous and non-Indigenous artists, and we hope that the project will testify to the value of art for communicating and exploring diverse understandings of land, colonization, and reconciliation on Coast Salish territory.

 The proposed workshops will take place from January to March 2020, culminating in a celebration and presentation during the Isle of the Arts Festival in April.

 Applications should include a 50-word description outlining the nature of your workshop and the connection to the theme; an indication of the ages/grades levels with which you would like to work (there will be a series of three workshops for each of the eight grade levels); and a list of any required materials with costs.